About

 Background

-I started my career as a software engineer focused on building reliable backend systems.
-Over time, my interest shifted from how to build systems to why systems fail — not only technically, but organizationally and socially.
+I started my career as a software engineer building reliable backend systems, and that remains the core of my work.
+Over time, my interest expanded from how systems are built to why they succeed or fail — not only technically, but also through the organizational and human environments in which they operate.

 Through industry work and academic research, I’ve explored how architecture, security models, and human decision-making interact in environments where automation, scale, and accountability collide.
 Today, my work sits between building systems, analyzing their behavior, and writing about the trade-offs that shape them.